Effects Of Alcohol on the Endocrine System

 - Causing PTH deficiency and increasing calcium excretion

 - Limiting adequate absorption of dietary calcium

-All of these problems can cause calcium deficiency which can lead to bone diseases, such as osteoporosis, a loss of bone mass, and therefore an increased risk of fractures.
+These problems can cause calcium deficiency, leading to bone diseases, such as osteoporosis, a loss of bone mass, and therefore an increased risk of fractures.

 Alcohol Abuse Statistics

 Alcohol use disorder (AUD) replaced the designations that had previously been separately defined as “alcohol abuse” and “alcohol dependence.”
 According to the National Institutes of Health (NIH), an alcohol use disorder (AUD) is defined as a “chronic relapsing brain disease” that causes a person to drink compulsively despite adverse consequences to daily life and overall health.

 Roughly 15 million people in the United States were diagnosed with an alcohol use disorder in 2018, including 19.2 million men, 5.3 million women, and 401,000 adolescents ages 12–17.

 Alcohol Abuse Statistics According to the Center for Disease Control and Prevention (CDC)